 TGBA.IO

-How to Say No Politely to Extra Work Requests
+How to Say No to Extra Work Without Damaging Relationships

 FAQ

-How can I say no at work without sounding rude?
+How can I say no to extra work without sounding uncooperative?

 Get your own 30‑second analysis